Anne Teresa De Keersmaeker

 Dimanche 15 AVRIL 2018 de 14h00 à 19h00 (tickets)

 Dance workshop with Rosas for everyone from 6 years and older (< 12 years in company of an adult).
-Free with a ticket for the event (15), booking on the spot, limited places.
+Free entry, booking on the spot, limited places.
 No experience required

 In the framework of: